tramarobin/fctSnPM/README.md

 ## Community guidelines ##
-Issues can be created to:
+You can create a new issue in the [Issues section of this repository](https://github.com/tramarobin/fctSPM/issues) to:
 * Contribute to the software
 * Report issues or problems with the software
 * Seek support